dit-calendar/dit-calendar.github.io/README.md

 # dit-calendar

 This is a tool for (collective) participatory/collaborative projects.
 A calendar with tasks for self-administration of work for groups.
-The main goal for this tool is to provide an calendar for events, create tasks for an event and allow a user-task assigment via [telegram](https://telegram.org/).
+The main goal for this tool is to provide a calendar for events, create tasks for an event and allow a user-task assignment via [telegram](https://telegram.org/).

 you can create an event with tasks
 ![ui-gif](doc/ui.gif)